KpG782/KpG782/README.md

 ## 🧑‍💻 About Me

 I am a **BSCS student** passionate about crafting meaningful digital experiences.
-Currently halfway through my degree, I'm expanding my skills in both **back-end** and **front-end** development.
-I have worked as a web developer for the restaurant industry, and my goal is to continue strengthening my development skills and exploring innovative technologies.
+Currently halfway through my degree, I'm focused on improving and learning both **back-end** and **front-end** development.
+My goal is to continuously grow as a developer and explore innovative technologies

 I enjoy building something new, creative, and fun.